-Period Capital Conversation Buffer (%)

-01/01/2018-31/12/2018 1.875%

-From 01/01/2019 and onwards 2.50%
+Period Capital Conversation Buffer (%) From 01/01/2019 and onwards 2.50%

 - 2) Other systemically important institutions buffer ("O-SII buffer"), for which an additional capital buffer of 2% of the total exposure amount for the designated O-SIIs must be maintained.
 Note that the Company is not included in CBC's list of O-SIIs; therefore, the O-SII buffer is not applicable. - 3) Institution-specific Countercyclical Capital Buffer ("CCyB"), which is designed to counter the build-up of excessive credit at a macroeconomic level, avoiding having over-heated economies with disproportionate credit expansion, and ensuring a more stable credit supply.
 Its purpose is to be build-up during periods of economic growth and drawn down during economic downturns and it is used when preparing the geographical exposures breakdown COREP form (i.e. Form 144-14-09).
-Omega Funds Investment Ltd is exempted from maintaining the CCyB due to its small and medium size, according to the 2018 list published by the macroprudential-authority of Cyprus, the Central Bank of Cyprus ("CBC").
+CCyB was set to 0% by Central Bank of Cyprus for thr reporting as at 31.12.2019